Afternoon: CHECK-IN: Available from 3:00

 Morning: FIELD TRIP: We'll travel by motor coach up to Glens Falls, an historic logging town on the Hudson River, now reinventing itself as the gateway town to the Adirondack Park.
 We'll begin with an exploration of the town's history at the Chapman Museum, and will explore Glens Falls' role as the logging capital of New York in the 1850s, when half-a-million logs floated down the Hudson each spring.

-Lunch: We'll take a shot walk downtown to Aimee's Dinner and a Movie, where we'll enjoy a delightful dinner which watching a PBS special on the Great Camps of the Adirondacks.
+Lunch: We'll take a short walk downtown to The Bullpen, a local eatery where we'll enjoy a delightful buffet lunch.

-Afternoon: PRESENTATION: While we eat lunch, we'll enjoy a viewing of Sagamore Lodge: America's Great Camp.
-This hour-long film will focus on the buildings of William West Durant, whose wilderness retreats in the remote reaches of the Adirondack Mountains were purchased by wealthy merchants of the Gilded Age to use as their baronial estates.
-FIELD TRIP: After lunch, we take a leisurely walk through Glens Falls on our way to the Hyde Collection,one of the pre-eminent art museums in the Northeast, housing and hosting collections of both the Old Masters and some of the best contemporary artists of our time.
+Afternoon: FIELD TRIP: After lunch, we take a leisurely walk through Glens Falls on our way to the Hyde Collection,one of the pre-eminent art museums in the Northeast, housing and hosting collections of both the Old Masters and some of the best contemporary artists of our time.

 Dinner: Tonight, we'll enjoy another delicious buffet meal at the Inn at Saratoga.